parkpow/platerec-documentation/source/index.html.md

 }
 ```

-Our service also have a webhook service that allows you to receive a HTTP **POST** request to a target URL of your choosing.
-To configure webhooks, go to [webhooks settings page](https://app.platerecognizer.com/accounts/webhooks/) to manage your webhooks or add a new webhook target.
+Our service also supports webhooks.
+It allows you to receive a HTTP **POST** request to a target URL of your choosing.
+Go to [webhooks settings page](https://app.platerecognizer.com/accounts/webhooks/) to manage your webhooks or add a new webhook target.

 To quickly test out this feature, you can use [http://webhook.site](http://webhook.site).
 It generates a unique target URL and displays all the requests made to that URL.

+### HTTP Request

+`POST target_url`

+`target_url` should return a **valid HTTP status code** (200).
+If the `target_url` consistently returns an error code, the hook will be removed and an email will be sent to the account owner.

+The request body contains the same data as the standard recognition API.